pedro-hbl/ximple-library/readme.md

 ### Additional Notes

 - **Observability**: Prometheus is configured to collect metrics, providing insights into application performance.
-- **Rate Limiting**: Rate limiting is enforced to prevent abuse and ensure fair usage of resources.
 - **Database Migration**: Flyway is utilized for database schema versioning and migration.